Using Document DRM to enforce digital document retention

 Enforcing document retention policies with Document DRM

-Locklizard Document DRM products enable you to enforce electronic document retention and destruction policies for your PDF documents and web based content.
+Locklizard Document DRM products enable you to enforce electronic document retention and destruction policies for your PDF documents.
 Information can be set to expire on a given date and once that date is reached, content is no longer viewable.

 Locklizard has two different solutions available depending on which is more operationally convenient to you.
 Both of them allow you to distribute controlled documents which have fixed end of use dates (equivalent to date for deletion).

 The first uses the installed Viewers approach.
 When an installed viewer is loaded to open a secure document it checks the date which is the end of life of the document with the current date.
 If the date is exceeded it will not open the document, so effectively it has been destroyed.
 This happens even where there is no check with the server (authorised offline documents).
 Where there is a server check, checks are also made to see that the document record has not been deleted from the Server, the document has not been revoked, and also that the user is still authorized.
 If any of these is true access to the document ceases at that time.